Economy of the Empire of Brazil: Overview

 The absolute value of the exports of the Empire in 1850 was the highest in Latin America (triple that of Argentina, which was in fourth place); Brazil would keep this position in this respect and in general economic terms until the end of the monarchy.
 Brazil's international trade, that is, the sum of both its imports and exports, amounted to a total value of Rs 79.000:000$000 between 1834 and 1839 and increased every year until it reached Rs 472.000:000$000 in 1886 (an annual growth of 3.88% since 1839).
-In 1859 the balance of payments between imports and exports reaches equilibrium; exports gradually increase relative to imports, and the Empire's balance of trade becomes consistently positive from 1865 on.
-After 1874, the balance of payments becomes clearly favorable.
+In 1859 the balance of payments between imports and exports reached equilibrium; exports gradually increased relative to imports, and the Empire's balance of trade became consistently positive from 1865 on.
+After 1874, the balance of payments became clearly favorable.
 Most Brazilian exports were agricultural goods.
 For comparison, between 1850 and 1900 agricultural goods constituted between 73% and 83% of the United States' total exports.
-Economic growth was perceived in the Brazilian Gross Domestic Product (GDP), which from circa 50.000:000$000 in 1840, reached a figure of 500.000:000$000 in 1889 (an incredible annual growth rate of 4.81% since 1840).
-Brazilian economic growth, especially after 1850, compared "very well" with that of the United States and the European countries, according to the historian Boris Fausto.
-Brazil in the last year of the monarchy was a “prosperous and [internationally] respected” country, according to historian Oliveira Lima.
-The historian Heitor Lyra wrote that:
+Economic growth was perceived in the Brazilian Gross Domestic Product (GDP), which from circa 50.000:000$000 in 1840, reached a figure of 500.000:000$000 in 1889 (an annual growth rate of 4.81% since 1840).
+Brazilian economic growth, especially after 1850, compared "very well" with that of the United States and European countries, according to the historian Boris Fausto.
+In the last year of the monarchy, Brazil was a "prosperous and [internationally] respected" country, according to historian Oliveira Lima.
+Historian Heitor Lyra wrote that:

-The Empire, from the point of view of progress and material development of the country, was not a period of the backwardness and stagnation with which it is still today charged by many who do not want to work to better learn and know about this period of our History.
-And the truth is that Brazil was, in fact, and righteously, in this and other aspects, the first Nation of Latin America.
-This hegemony it would keep until the last day of the Monarchy.